 Sri Kamakshi Amman temple

-Temple: The temple covers an area of about 5 acres and the sanctum is crowned with a gold plated vimanam.
-Kamakshi is enshrined in a seated penancing posture with four hands in the sanctum and is referred to as the Parabhrama Swarupini, seated with Bhrama Vishnu Rudra Eswara and Sadasiva.
-It is believed that Kamakshi was originally an Ugra Swaroopini, and that Aadhi Sankaracharya, installed the Sri Chakra in front of Her and personified her as the Shanta Swaroopini.
+The vast temple’s sanctum is crowned with a gold plated vimanam.
+Devi Kamakshi is enshrined in a seated penancing posture with four hands in the sanctum and is referred to as the Parabhrama Swarupini, seated with Bhrama Vishnu Rudra Eswara and Sadasiva.
+It is believed that Devi Kamakshi was originally an Ugra Swaroopini, and that Sri Aadhi Sankaracharya, installed the Sri Chakra in front of Her and personified her as the Shanta Swaroopini.
 It is believed that during the days of Aadhi Sankara, the presence of the Ugra Swaroopini was felt outside the temple precincts, and that Sankaracharya had requested her not to leave the temple complex.
 Symbolic of this, the festival image of Kamakshi, takes leave from Sankaracharya, at his shrine in the inner prakaram, each time she is taken out in procession.

 In the inner praharam, Bangaru Kamakshi, Maha Saraswathi and Aadi Sankaracharya are present along with Ardhanareeswarar, Soundaryalakshmi and Varaahi.
-When we come out after worshipping Kamakshi we can see Annapoorani in front.
-There is also Arupa lakshmi and the kumkum prasadam should be first put in front of Arupa lakshmi and then taken out from there.
+Ancient 6-7 feet Sastha made of Sudai is also seen behind the Devi Kamakshi shrine.
+When we come out after worshipping Kamakshi amman we can see Devi Annapoorani in front.
+There is also Arupa lakshmi amman and it is a custom that devotees put the kumkum prasadam in front of Arupa lakshmi and then take it out from there.
 The outer praharam houses the temple tank and several mandapams such as the 100 pillared hall, the dwajaarohana mandapam etc.

 Sthala vruksham: Sanbagam.